Craving a scrumptious tortilla? Good news! Madrid has some of the best in all of Spain!

 Then there are the radical tortilla enthusiasts.
 They enjoy their tortillas with a variety of ingredients, including delicious Spanish peppers, tuna and eggplants.
 Though it should be noted they usually do not contain all these ingredients at once, because that would be just crazy!

 Hungry for a tortilla yet?
 Satisfy your cravings and stop by the following restaurants for the yummiest tortillas in Madrid.
+Or make your own at home with our tortilla de patatas recipe!

 Though located in one of the poshest neighborhoods of Madrid, Casa Dani is not at all pretentious, located in one of the city’s oldest markets, Mercado de la Paz.
 Its tiny bar is always filled with both businessmen and blue collar workers.
 It’s a very popular spot largely because they serve authentic Spanish dishes at great prices.